 Symptoms of vitamin E deficiency include:

-- Neurologic symptoms, such as impaired balance and coordination
+- Neurological symptoms, such as impaired balance and coordination

 - Muscle weakness